-- To develop the novel use of 2-photon microscopy of fresh human skin biopsies for in-vivo investigation of diseases of epithelial transport, such as cystic fibrosis.
+- Develop the novel use of 2-photon microscopy of fresh human skin biopsies for in-vivo investigation of diseases of epithelial transport, such as cystic fibrosis.

-- To further develop and utilize intravital microscopy, the imaging of living organ tissue maintained in its native physiological environment, to document in real time vascular and immune responses at the lung’s alveolar level in rodent models of pulmonary disease.
+- Further develop and utilize intravital microscopy, the imaging of living organ tissue maintained in its native physiological environment, to document in real time vascular and immune responses at the lung’s alveolar level in rodent models of pulmonary disease.